miekg/learninggo/basics.md

     character 'ő' starts at byte position 1 character '!' starts at byte position 3

-Note that `ő` took 2 bytes, so 'x' starts at byte 3.
-TODO(miek): check and change.
+Note that `ő` took 2 bytes, so '!' starts at byte 3.

 ### Switch